Types of Progesterone – Overview

 One minor drawback: Suspension gel can accumulate within the vagina and some women may need to have it removed every few days, and this build-up has been known to lead to vaginal irritation.

-Used most frequently in IVF cycles, injectible progesterone (progesterone suspended in an oil) is typically done daily, intramuscularly, often in a one cubic centimeter (cc) dose.
+Used most frequently in IVF cycles, injectable progesterone (progesterone suspended in oil) is typically done daily, intramuscularly, often in one cubic centimeter (cc) dose.
 It is a relatively inexpensive option.

 At the uterine level, progesterone in oil is extremely effective and has developed a reputation among doctors as the best of the best progesterone supplements, especially in IVF cycles.